Mithila001/Mithila001/README.md

 ## 💻 Computer Science Undergraduate Student

-- 📝 Currently working on a Service Provider App
+- 📝 Currently working on a Service Provider Mobile App
-- 💻 Learning React Native
+- 💻 Learning React Native, Flutter, Unreal Engine and Arduino
-- 👯 Open for collaboration on exciting projects
-- 🎯 2025 Goals: Build an Industry-Level Program
+- 🎯 2025 Goals: Learn to build API, Complex algorithmes and LLM
-- ✌ Fun fact: I do 3D Modeling as a Hobby
+- ✌ Fun fact: I do 3D Modeling and Video Editing as a Hobby

 ## 🛠️ Tech Stack